JeanPousset/granulometric-analysis/README.md

 >   External URL: http://90.49.34.45:8501
 ```

 It means the app has been successfully lunched.
-To access it please open the Local URL (here for me http://localhost:8501) in your browser.
+To access it please open the Local URL (in my case http://localhost:8501) in your browser.

 To close the application go back to your terminal.
 You can simply close your terminal or press : ctrl+C